kartikkumar/Stomi/README.md

 Requirements
 ------

-`stomi` requires the following libraries/tools.
+`Stomi` requires the following libraries/tools.
 The listed versions are not necessarily essential, however `Stomi` is known to build succesfully when these are used.

 | Name                                                                     | Version       |
 | -------------                                                            |:-------------:|